 Tattly Sesame Street nostalgia tattoo set, available at amazon.com, $12.75.

 For the Stressed-Out VP of Whatever

 Whether you've got the head of HR or your own frazzled boss, add a little levity to their life with a good ole wooden slingshot.
 Trust us: Firing a felt ball at a colleague to end a dispute is nowhere in your company handbook, which means it's totally OK to do.

 For the CEO

 It's the name everyone dreads to draw.
 At Greatist, we believe most predicaments can be solved with avocados.
 Hence, the perfect gift for the trickiest-to-buy-for colleague: an avocado ornament.
 Nailed it.

 Avocado ornament, available at urbanoutfitters.com, $8.

 This cool sleep mask is perfect for the sales rep who's in a new city every day.
 You know, the one making the big bucks so the rest of us can

 For the Ambiguously Employed

 Every company has one.
 What does she do again?
 How long has he worked here?
 Is that person in accounting?
-For the employee who elicits confusion, we offer an equally perplexing (yet awesome) gift: cats rolled up sushi style
+For the employee who elicits confusion, we offer an equally perplexing (yet awesome) gift: cats rolled up sushi style—on notebooks.

 For the Intern